Learn all about the Astro Pi units on the International Space Station and gain the skills to use a Raspberry Pi equipped with a Sense HAT

-Tim Peake may have returned to Earth, but he left behind two very special computers called Ed and Izzy on the International Space Station.
-You have the opportunity to write programmes that French ESA astronaut Thomas Pesquet will run on Ed and Izzy during his mission that launched in November 2016.
+Tim Peake may have returned to Earth in June 2016, but he left behind two very special computers called Ed and Izzy on the International Space Station.
+School children had the opportunity to write programmes that French ESA astronaut Thomas Pesquet ran on Ed and Izzy during his mission that launched in November 2016.

 To help you learn all about the Astro Pi units and gain the skills to use a Raspberry Pi equipped with a Sense HAT, we have a variety of resources that you can begin to work your way through.
 Just go to our resources section and have a look through the Astro Pi and Sense HAT resources.
 Even if you don’t have a Sense HAT yourself, you can still learn how to use one with either the stand-alone, desktop Sense HAT emulator or Trinket’s web-based emulator.

-For further information, including important dates, please see the Teacher’s Corner page on the ESA website.
+For further information, please see the Teacher’s Corner page on the ESA website.

 Do strange, unexplained things happen on the International Space Station?
 With this resource you can help us find out.